SAFE-Labs-Docs/Lab-Handbook/README.md

 -Pairing with a “lab buddy” to act as a point of contact etc.<br/>
   <br/>
 <b>Example: </b> <br/>
   Arriving in a new lab, town, and often country can be a challenging process.
 The lab has developed an onboarding procedure to help make this process go as smoothly as possible.
-There are institutional administrative activities that must be performed, and these are listed on the Wiki, along with details about how to complete them [Link].
+There are institutional administrative activities that must be performed, and these are listed on the Wiki, along with details about how to complete them [Insert Link].
 In addition, every new lab member is paired with a “lab buddy” (an existing member of the lab) who will arrange for you to meet each lab member individually and hear about the work they are doing.

 Unless I am traveling, we will have our first 1-on-1 meeting during your first day in the lab.
 This will include a discussion of your project in the lab, but also guidance on how you can access all the information and lab policies specified in the SAFE Labs Lab Culture Handbook.
 </i>